 Corporate Social Responsibility Approach of Türk Telekom Group

-Türk Telekom Group brings information technologies, main drivers of sustainable economic growth and social development, into use all over Turkey.
+Throughout Turkey, Türk Telekom Group provides information technologies - the main driving force behind sustainable economic growth and social development.

 VALUE TO TURKEY PROJECTS